-II.B.4.b) Core faculty members must complete the annual ACGME faculty member certified in the subspecialty by the ABPN.
+II.B.4.a) Core faculty members must be designated by the program director.
 (Core)

-Faculty Survey.
+- II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) - II.B.4.c) In addition to the program director, there must be at least one core faculty member for each approved fellowship position.
 (Core)

-II.B.4.c) In addition to the program director, there must be at least one core